We pride ourselves in putting our customers at the centre of everything we do. We ensure:

 - applicants have a smooth admissions process

-Through our customer base of 384 undergraduate providers, we now support a diverse range of HE course providers.
-We're committed to supporting and working in partnership with the full range of HE providers to ensure the right applicants are applying for the right courses, at the right providers.
+We support a diverse range of HE providers, and we're committed to supporting and working in partnership with our customers to ensure the right applicants are applying for the right courses, at the right providers.

-View the UCAS Undergraduate Admissions Guide 2019 (23 MB) which gives detailed information about the procedures for each stage of the application process.
-You can also view the Terms of Service for further information.
+View the UCAS Undergraduate Admissions Guide 2021 (4.1 MB) which gives detailed information about the procedures for each stage of the application process.
+You can also view the Terms of Service (319.3 KB) for further information.

 The application window runs from September to June for each admissions cycle.